PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

 3. Install Drupal project (use the same installation profile, e.g. minimal)
 4. Set (or get) Site UUID and share the value with the team.
-   Identical Site UUID is neccessary for sharing Drupal configuration files.
+   Identical Site UUID is necessary for sharing Drupal configuration files.

         drush config-get "system.site" uuid